Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Minimum Hamming Distance Upper Bounds

 \mbox{}

 Let us emphasize that it is important to have the $\minstarnoarg$ operator in~\eqref{eq:bound:1}, and not just the $\min$ operator.
 The reason is that the upper bound is based on constructing codewords of the code $\code{C}$ and evaluating their Hamming weight.
 For some polynomial parity-check matrices some of these constructed codewords may equal the all-zero codeword and therefore have Hamming weight zero: clearly, such constructed codewords are irrelevant for upper bounding the minimum Hamming distance and therefore must be discarded.
 This is done with the help of the $\minstarnoarg$ operator.
+(Similar statements can be made with respect to~\eqref{eq:bound:1:convolutional:code}.)

-The next theorem, Theorem \ref{th:bound:2}, gives an upper bound on bound \eqref{eq:bound:1} which is easier to compute and depends only on the weight matrix associated to $\matr{H}(x)$.
-In particular, this bound does not depend on $r$, the size of the circulant matrices in the scalar parity-check matrix $\matr{H}$ corresponding to $\matr{H}(x)$.
-The bound says that the minimum Hamming distance is upper bounded by the minimum nonzero sum of the permanents of all $J\times J$ submatrices of a chosen $J\times (J{+}1)$ submatrix of the weight matrix $\matr{A}$, the minimum being taken over all such possible $J\times (J{+}1)$ submatrices of $\matr{A}$.
+The next theorem, Theorem~\ref{th:bound:2}, gives a minimum/free Hamming distance upper bound which is easier to compute than~\eqref{eq:bound:1} and~\eqref{eq:bound:1:convolutional:code} and which depends only on the weight matrix associated with $\matrH(x)$ and $\matrHconv(y)$, respectively.
+In particular, this bound does \emph{not} depend on $r$, the size of the circulant matrices in the scalar parity-check matrix $\matrH$ corresponding to $\matrH(x)$.
+The bound says that the minimum/free Hamming distance is upper bounded by the minimum nonzero sum of the permanents of all $\vertsize \times \vertsize$ sub-matrices of a chosen $\vertsize \times (\vertsize {+}1)$ sub-matrix of the weight matrix, the minimum being taken over all such possible $\vertsize \times (\vertsize {+}1)$ sub-matrices of the weight matrix.